-If you want to use this in practice, you’re dependent on the platform that you’re learning from.
+How to use this in practice dependends on your learning method.
 But to give you some guidance, here are the guidelines we use:

 Learning sessions of about 5 to 10 minutes per subject.
 No long lessons and no boring introductions.
 Tests and quizzes should be short and there should not be much time in between two tests.

 Adhere to this principle and you will be able to learn on your coffee break at work, on the bus to school or any other time when you just have 5 minutes.